How Much Money is 1 Billion Views on YouTube Really Worth?

 In theory, a good content creator might earn anywhere from $240k to $5 million based on 1 billion views on YouTube.

 This income is based solely on potential ad revenue based on viewership.
-However, the reality is that there are a lot of other factors that influence how much you can make on YouTube.
+However, the reality is that there are a lot of other factors that influence how much you can make on YouTube (but we made a full guide on how much YouTubers can make here).

 Videos With Over 1 Billion Views on YouTube